 When the story broke, my first thought was, “there are women’s tennis balls?”

-All the debate in recent weeks about whether female professional tennis players should receive the same prize money as their male counterparts – covered extensively over at The Roar and elsewhere – tended to focus on whether female tennis players had the same drawing power as the men, or whether they should get the same money for playing only 60 per cent of the on court time that the men do.
+All the debate about whether female professional tennis players should receive the same prize money as their male counterparts – covered extensively over at The Roar and elsewhere – tended to focus on whether female tennis players had the same drawing power as the men, or whether they should get the same money for playing only 60 per cent of the on court time that the men do.

 Leaving that juicy, gender-equality hot potato aside – discuss that one here if you want to – I decided to have a look into why male tennis players use different balls than women, at least in part to determine why Murray was so mad that he almost had to serve with one.

 First things first, the balls at specific tournaments must be the same size, regardless of player gender.
 While the ball size will change from tournament to tournament depending on the agreements with specific manufacturers, most tournaments – such as the US Open, for example – have rules in place that the men’s and women’s tennis balls be the same size.

 (From tournament to tournament, the balls can vary in size from a minimum of 6.5 centimetres to a maximum of 7.3 centimetres.
 They can weigh from a minimum of 54 grams to a max of 60 grams, another thing which would probably surprise a few tennis fans out there.)

 Men’s and women’s tennis balls also must have the same level of bounce when dropped from the same height.